 \subsection{Hardware Simulation}

-Hardware simulations offer detailed insights into physical aspects such as communication, energy consumption and heat dissipation, which are crucial for assessing the real-world application of security measures.
-These simulations focus on evaluating system-level vulnerabilities and performance for defence at the communication and external levels, without involving human participants.
+Hardware simulations offer detailed insights into physical aspects such as communication, energy consumption, and heat dissipation, which are crucial for assessing the real-world application of security measures.
+These simulations focus on evaluating system-level vulnerabilities and performance for defence at the communication and external levels.

-Commercialized diabetes medical devices are key resources for hardware simulation.
+Commercialised connected diabetes devices are key resources for hardware simulation.
 These devices serve a dual purpose: demonstrating cybersecurity weaknesses and validating defence mechanisms.
 For example, Li et al. \cite{1} and Marin et al. \cite{41} showed that radio communications in commercial AID systems can be intercepted and compromised using a USRP.
-Conversely, Zhang et al. \cite{6} used a USRP as the safety monitor for wireless AID systems transactions, and Lazaro et al. \cite{52} tested a communication protocol by combining a commercial CGM, insulin pump, and control algorithm.
+Conversely, Zhang et al. \cite{6} used a USRP as the safety monitor for wireless communication, and Lazaro et al. \cite{52} tested a communication protocol by combining a commercial CGM, insulin pump, and control algorithm.

 Some studies focus on improving the hardware or software of AID systems to enhance security and validate the efficiency of their methods.
 These studies often use more general and flexible hardware boards to replicate the system.
 For instance, Strydis et al. \cite{48} used Biostator II, an ultra-low-power ASIC controller, to evaluate the energy efficiency in the proposed security communication protocol.
 Zhao et al. \cite{53} simulated on an Arduino Uno-R3 microcontroller to assess a visible light access control channel.
 The Arduino platform was also employed for hardware-in-the-loop simulation to test controller algorithms \cite{170} and simulate the responses of cyber-attacks \cite{169} in AID systems.
 Prematilake et al. \cite{61} implemented a safety-enhanced insulin pump system on the EFM32WG to monitor both external and internal states.
 Kim et al. \cite{77} tested an AID systems-specific secure communication protocol using an Arduino Nano 33 for the insulin pump, an nRF52840 kit for the CGM, and a Galaxy S20 for the controller.
 Ahmed et al.\cite{127} developed a hardware emulation platform using an ESP8266 kit to emulate faults, attacks, and test countermeasures for evaluating closed-loop control systems.